NYLLABS/hiring-project/README.md

 We recognize the time it takes to complete a take-home project, therefore all projects will recieve an assessment of their work, including both areas of achievement and areas for improvment, regardless of next steps in their candidacy.

-The project can be finished in as little as 2 day.
+The project can be finished in as little as 2 days.
 We expect the project to take no more than 4 days.

 # Intro